-The FA strongly recommend a phased return to competitive football, with no fixtures taking place before the end of July.
-During this time competitive training can occur, with groups limited to 30 people including coaches.
-Competitive matches, including pre-season friendlies, can begin from Saturday, August 1st.
+The FA strongly recommends a phased return to competitive football, with no fixtures taking place before the end of July.
+During this time competitive training can occur, with groups limited to 30 people.
+Competitive matches, including pre-season friendlies, can begin from Sunday, August 2nd.

-The FA and the Leagues are aiming for a September start of competitive matches in the NLS; however, this is subject to change in accordance with Government guidance and approval for paying spectators, which may be published from time to time.
-NLS (or relevant FA Competition) fixtures are proposed to commence on:
+The FA and the Leagues are aiming for a mid-September start of competitive matches in the WFP; however, this is subject to change.